Huotes/CommitMaker/README.md

 How many roundhouse kicks does it take to get to the center of a tootsie pop?
 Just one.
 From Chuck Norris.

 Chuck Norris sheds his skin twice a year.

+Chuck Norris can't test for equality because he has no equal.